PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 the branch-changed broad suite passes `1461 passed in 25.43s`.
 Both adj-flags successors and surrounding option policy remain fixed.

+Both BatchMatMul transpose-input-to-adj-flags results are now retained as `_terminal_batchmatmul_adj_flags_stats` and `_post_sinet_batchmatmul_adj_flags_stats`.
+The one-counter result is complete owner mutation evidence, but remains unconsumed in this unit.

+The focused owner/QKV-boundary gate passes `372 passed in 19.41s`, and the branch-changed broad suite passes `1463 passed in 25.65s`.
+No child execution, guard, graph traversal, dependency, or TensorFlow import path was added.

 ## Remaining work

 The broader `flatbuffer_direct` refactor remains active.
-The next characterized unit should audit both raw BatchMatMul transpose-input-to-adj-flags owner calls immediately after the captured reshape/SE results.
+The next characterized unit should audit the raw QKV attention cluster results immediately after the captured adj-flags dictionaries.
+All QKV policy forms and callback ordering must remain fixed.
 Mean/attention tuples and the preceding BatchMatMul results must remain observation-only and policy guarded.
 The retained `_terminal_normalization_pad_stats` also remains observation-only because it omits cleanup-only pruning.
 Any change must preserve current pass order, TensorFlow-free boundary, dependency set, and sequential validation policy.